|

 One of the witnesses of the burning, Mrs McLoughlin of Driney

 nee Ward of Gowel died just a few months ago.
+The Church given to the people by the generosity

 of the people of Gowel one hundred years ago has survived